Developing a new Linked Employer Employee Dataset for the UK

 Summary

-Linked Employer Employee Datasets (LEED) are a unique and valuable component of any country’s data infrastructure.
-Linked data on workers and their employers allow for a more complete understanding of the dynamics of the economy and labour market than studying households or organisations alone.
+Linked Employer–Employee Datasets (LEED) are a vital part of modern data infrastructure.
+By linking workers to their employers over time, LEED provides a far richer understanding of labour market and economic dynamics than studying households or businesses alone.

-The most complete forms of LEED integrate longitudinal administrative data on employers and employees with rich survey data, all linked together via a comprehensive employer-employee data spine.
-This infrastructure exists in the United States and in many European countries.
-However, the UK does not currently have a comprehensive LEED infrastructure of this nature.
+The most advanced systems combine longitudinal administrative and survey data through a comprehensive employer–employee data spine.
+While this infrastructure exists in the United States and across much of Europe, the UK does not yet have a fully integrated LEED infrastructure.

 Methods